 Facebook Messenger integrates messages from Facebook and Instagram.
-That’s why people use it to stay in touch with friends and family.
-However, Messenger can give you trouble at times.
-Sometimes, the app fails to send messages or send pictures from the gallery.
-If you are suffering from the latter, there are a handful of ways to fix the issue.
+It’s one of the preferred ways to stay in touch with friends and family.
+Although Messenger has improved a lot with new additions in recent years, the app’s stability still remains a pain point.
+Sometimes, the app fails to send messages or share pictures from the phone gallery.
+If you frequently run into errors while sending pictures, read along to learn to fix the issue.

 Facebook Messenger caps the maximum attachment size at 25 MB.
 That applies to audio, video, images, and files.
-With the modern smartphones rocking 108MP cameras, it’s quite easy to snap pictures with more than 25 MB in size.
+With modern smartphones rocking 200MP cameras, it’s quite easy to snap pictures with more than 25 MB in size.

 If you are dealing with large media files, you are left with two options here.
 You can either compress the file and bring down the overall image size or use apps like Telegram that offer up to 2GB of media upload support in conversations.